Case study: People Management and Organisational Politics

 Q5.
 Is the management's attitude towards the trade union well justified?

-The management of the companies where the trade unions are active are expected to be circumspect and take decisions with due diligence.
-The case study shows how their unthinking actions give fodder to the labour unions!
+The management of the companies where the trade unions are active is expected to be circumspect and take decisions with due diligence.
+The case study shows how their unthinking actions give fodder to the labor unions!

-General Comments for the Other Members: - This post was published a week ago and I was expecting better replies.
-One learned member has given a reply but it is AI-assisted.
-I invested my time and energy in giving the replies to the questions so that the replies generated by a human and artificial intelligence (AI) can be compared.
+General Comments for the Other Members: This post was published a week ago, and I was expecting better replies.
+One learned member has given a reply, but it is AI-assisted.
+I invested my time and energy in giving the replies to the questions so that the replies generated by human and artificial intelligence (AI) can be compared.
 Let the readers compare both and decide which feels authentic and has a personal touch.

 Case studies like this are a boon to the members of this forum.
-To analyse the case study one is required to go through the theories learnt during the management courses.
+To analyze the case study one is required to go through the theories learnt during the management courses.
 Referring to management theories helps us brush up on our knowledge.
-Solving the case studies helps in expanding our mental horizons.
-Unfortunately, hardly any member deemed it fit to do so.
+Solving the case studies helps in expanding our mental

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute